scholzj/kafka-enablement/demo-3/README.md

 ## Start the broker again

-* Leader ship didn't changed, but all replicas are again ISR
+* Leadership didn't changed, but all replicas are again ISR